moggieuk/Happy-Hare/doc/configuration.md

 persistence_level: 3
 ```

 This section contains an eclectic set of remianing options.
-Ask on discord if any aren't clear.
+Ask on discord if any aren't clear, however a couple warrant further explantion:<br>
+`slicer_tip_park_pos` - If you use the default slicer tip shaping logic then it will leave the filament at a particular place in the extruder.
+Unfortunately Happy Hare has no way to detect this like it can when it takes care of tip shaping.
+This parameter usually exists in the slicer and setting it will pass on to Happy Hare for more efficient subsequent unloading.<br>
+`auto_calibrate_gates` - discussed in main readme but avoids having to calibrate since that are automatically calibrated on first use.<br>
+`strict_filament_recovery` - Occassionaly Happy Hare will be forced to try to figure our where the filament is.
+It employs various mechanisms to achive this depending on the capability of the MMU.
+Some of this steps are invasive (e.g. warming the extruder when it is cold) and are therefore skipped by default.
+Enabling this option will force extra detection steps.

 ```yml
 # Misc configurable, but fairly fixed values -----------------------------------------------------------------------------